 Kuradashi Matcha is different from ordinary Matcha in aroma and flavor, so it may be enjoyable for you to compare this tea with regular Matcha.
 The superb enriched and sweet flavor and aroma of this special tea lingers in the mouth for a while.
 The aroma is full, but not too strong.
 The flavor is rich and subtle.
 The taste is both mellow and enhanced.

 To grow the finest-quality Kuradashi Matcha takes not only time and effort but also tea plants passed down from prior generations, unique geographic and historic features, knowledge of how to grow and care for the tea plants, and knowledge of how to create Kuradashi Matcha from tea leaves.
-It is available only this autumn season, just once a year!
+Matcha of this quality seems to be a true gift from God.
+And it is available only this autumn season, just once a year!